fengzilong/regux/README.md

 # regux

+> redux-inspired application architecture for regular

-regular based, inspired by vuex
+highly inspired by redux and vuex